Whenever we feel we’re nearing the end of a tricky period, it’s tempting to want to draw a line under the difficulties and move on.

 Actions speak loudly

 It’s really important that you end this session of exploration and future proofing by taking action.
-So, what is the first step that you can take right now, to take you one step nearer to making that dream a reality?
+So, what is the first step that you can take right now, to help make that dream a reality?